 Thor's fourth solo movie is set in October 2025.
 We know this as he tells former flame Jane Foster that it's been over eight years since they split up.
 Meanwhile, in 2017's Ragnarok, he tells Loki that the pair recently and mutually broke up.
 Add eight years to 2017 and you get 2025.
 Simple.

 The first MCU Special Presentation is the most difficult production to pin down in this Marvel movies in order of chronology list.
-Our best guess?
-It's set in the MCU's 'present', which puts it in late 2025.
+My best guess?
+It's set in late 2025 because it follows Love and Thunder on Marvel's chronological timeline on Disney Plus.

 Guardians of the Galaxy Holiday Special